Constitution

 4-1

-FEDECRAIL is managed and represented by a Council which prepares the General Meetings and executes its decisions.
+FEDECRAIL is managed and represented by a Board which prepares the General Meetings and implements its resolutions.

-The Council has power of decision in all matters not reserved by the General Meeting.
+b) The Board has power of decision in all matters not reserved for the General Meeting.

 4-2

-The Council shall consist of a minimum of six and a maximum of nine members, at least one of whom shall have Belgian nationality.
+The Board shall consist of a minimum of six members and a maximum equalling the number of umbrella organisations that are members of FEDECRAIL.
+At least one board member shall have the Belgian nationality.

 4-3